cucumber/cucumber-ruby/README.txt

 == DESCRIPTION:

-This code parses RSpec cucumber.
+This code parses RSpec stories.
 It uses a Treetop grammar to do the job, and this grammar is extended by users of the library.
 This design makes the code very compact, and it makes it easy to give precise line and column info on parse errors.
 Further, when a step fails, the story file will appear in the